rkBekzat/Chuck-Norris-Jokes/README.md

 - [json_serializable](https://pub.dev/packages/json_serializable) - This library used to serialize JSON data into a model object.
 - [flutter_lints](https://pub.dev/packages/flutter_lints) - This library detect warnings and report them to the user.
 - [build_runner](https://pub.dev/packages/build_runner) - This library used to generate __Joke.g.dart__ file.
+- [hive](https://pub.dev/packages/hive) - This library used to store data in local storage.
+- [flutter_bloc](https://pub.dev/packages/flutter_bloc) - This library is used to split UI and logic of application

 ## Code